ML Performance Research Papers

-On the Predictability of Pruning Across Scales (Research Paper, 2021)
+On the Predictability of Pruning Across Scales (ICML, 2021)

 We show that the error of magnitude-pruned networks follows a scaling law, and that this law is of a fundamentally different nature than that of unpruned networks.
 Learn more downloading the paper here.